3stacks/lukeboyle.com/blog-posts/2019/08/github-actions-for-web-apps.md

 ![Github pages setup](/images/posts/github-actions/pages-setup.JPG)

 From here, deployment is fairly painless.
-Let's take advantage of the actions ecosystem Github is building and use: [https://github.com/marketplace/actions/deploy-to-github-pages?version=1.1.2](https://github.com/marketplace/actions/deploy-to-github-pages?version=1.1.2), an action written by [James Ives](https://github.com/JamesIves/github-pages-deploy-action)
+Let's take advantage of the Actions ecosystem Github is building and use: [https://github.com/marketplace/actions/deploy-to-github-pages?version=1.1.2](https://github.com/marketplace/actions/deploy-to-github-pages?version=1.1.2), an action written by [James Ives](https://github.com/JamesIves/github-pages-deploy-action).

 First we have to generate a personal access token.